Sustainability is often an afterthought in space exploration – that needs to change as the industry grows | Science-Environment

 The documents indicate the government’s general priorities in “protecting New Zealand’s national interests” and the “responsible use of space”.

-Sustainability is a focus in both strategy and policy but is used interchangeably in three different contexts: 1. to “sustain” the economic development of the industry 2. to describe the benefits of aerospace technology for sustainability efforts, like monitoring climate change 3. to describe the environmental impacts of aerospace activities, largely focused on space debris, while reducing emissions (though the latter is largely a concern for the aviation industry, not space).
+Sustainability is a focus in both strategy and policy but is used interchangeably in three different contexts: To “sustain” the economic development of the industry to describe the benefits of aerospace technology for sustainability efforts, like monitoring climate change to describe the environmental impacts of aerospace activities, largely focused on space debris, while reducing emissions (though the latter is largely a concern for the aviation industry, not space).

+When a part from India’s recent rocket launch landed on Australian shores last month, it captured people’s attention – and delivered a reminder that Earth’s orbits are teeming with the discards of human endeavours in space.

 Space debris indeed poses long-term threats to space activities and Earth’s environment.
 But sustainability should have a wider focus than the pollution of Earth’s orbital space.